esp8266/Arduino/libraries/esp8266/examples/LowPowerDemo/README.md

 ### Test 3 - Forced Modem Sleep

 Turns off the modem (losing the connection), and reducing the amperage by > 50 mA.
-This test uses the WiFi library function.
-It's good if there is a long interval with no expected WiFi traffic, as you can do other things while only drawing 15 to 20 mA.
+This test uses a WiFi library function and saves the WiFi connection state for faster reconnection later in the tests.
+Forced Modem Sleep is good if there is a long interval with no expected WiFi traffic, as you can do other things while only drawing 15 to 20 mA.
 The longer you spend in delay(), the closer the amperage approaches 15 mA.
 The test loops on delay(100) until you press the button.
 The CPU will be drawing 15 to 16 mA during the looped delay(), and 19-20 mA without a delay().

 ### Test 4 - Automatic Light Sleep